Make the Most of the Golden State

 1. Grab a lift to Venice Beach, LA, and do one of two things: work out, or watch them working out.
 Either way, soak up the sun as one of the beautiful people!

 2. Eat tacos or quesadillas or... just eat anything and everything from an authentic American food truck.

 3. See Alcatraz after dark.
 Are you brave enough to get banged-up in the, reputedly, haunted cell 14D?
 I’ll let you find out why it’s called The Hole.

 4. Get upstate and see the geyser, Old Faithful, at Yellowstone National Park.
 Afterwards stop off at the Redwood National Park andwalk among giants.

 5. Head to Land’s End, San Francisco, and watch the sun set into the Pacific behind the Golden Gate Bridge.

-Book our California Calling package now and get 15% off an epic 7 day tour of the USA, including Las Vegas, LA, Yosemite National Park, San Francisco, and more.
+Book our California Calling package now for an epic and unforgettable 7 day tour of the USA, including Las Vegas, LA, Yosemite National Park, San Francisco, and more.

 Or call us on 0333 333 9971 and speak to one of our travel experts.